 ICD-10-PCS Codes Updates – FY2019

-A few of the code changes are discussed here.
-For the complete list and how these codes are used and applied is covered in more detailed training on ICD-10-PCS Updates.
+Read below for a few of the code changes.
+In addition, our ICD-10-PCS Updates training covers the complete list and how these codes are used and applied in more detail.

 - Additional approach value options in some tables